 Clearly, LDLs can’t be the villains.
 Our detectives had to get back to profiling again and this time they took a much closer look at the plaque and said, “Aha!
 Finally, we got it this time.
 You see LDLs are not the bad guys but Oxidized LDLs and Glycated LDLs are the creeps.”
 What the…?
 How can we be sure that they got it this time?
 Our detectives must have learned their trade from Inspector Lestrade and not Sherlock Holmes.
 What a pity!

 Interestingly, not all heart patients had high LDLs as mentioned earlier.
-Our tenacious Ds (our detectives) got back to work again to figure out how and why the LDL oxidation occured.
+Our tenacious Ds (our detectives) got back to work again to figure out how and why the LDL oxidation occurred.
 Inflammation was identified as a potential cause but we don’t have any clarity on the causes of inflammation.
 After a lot of screening and profiling again they found another culprit.
 TAGs this time!
 You are darn right!
 This one has been there all along and they circled back to it.

 Our detectives’ current hypothesis is that presence of high TAGs and or oxidized LDLs caused by inflammation is the root cause for cardiovascular disease.